PACE Technologies metallographic abrasive blades sectioning consumables

 Material Composition Recommended Blade Blade Image

-Silicon carbide / resin-rubber bond MAX-C Metallographic Abrasive Blades
+Hard non-ferrous metals (titanium, zirconium, etc.) Silicon carbide/resin-rubber bond MAX-C Metallographic Abrasive Blades

 Return to top